Ixtapan de la Sal

 There are two rivers in Ixtapan de la Sal.
-They are the Salado river from the east with a year-round current, and the Salitre river from the northwest with a seasonal current.
+Salado River flows from the east with a year-round current, while the Salitre River flows from the northwest with a seasonal current.
 An aqueduct also passes through the city.
-Most relevant to tourists is the carbonated water of La Laguna Verde, a spring which filters from the subsoil sprouting naturally in form of water eruptions.
+Most relevant to tourists is the carbonated water of La Laguna Verde, a spring that filters from the subsoil, sprouting naturally in the form of water eruptions.

 On January 22, 1981, Ixtapan de la Sal officially became a city.
-In 1996, it was integrated into the 100 Colonial Cities program, a tourist program collecting the oldest and most important Mexican cities in a list.
+In 1996, Ixtapan de la Sal was included in Mexico's '100 Ciudades Coloniales' program, a government initiative recognizing cities of historical significance and colonial heritage.

 Tourism

-Tourism is the main economic activity in Ixtapan de la Sal.
-The natural hot water springs attract thousands of visitors every year.
-Ixtapan is considered one of the primary tourist destinations in the State of Mexico.
-Some internationally known hotel chains have locations there, most often placed on or right next to a thermal spring.
-The best known of these hotel spas are the famous Ixtapan Spa Hotel and Golf Resort, Marriott Ixtapan de la Sal, and Hotel Rancho San Diego Grand Spa Resort.
-These resorts offer guests baths in volcanically heated waters, massages, beauty treatments and other services.
+Tourism has become a significant sector of Ixtapan de la Sal's economy, with visitors drawn to natural hot springs and thermal spas.
+Several hotel chains operate accommodations near the springs, including Ixtapan Spa Hotel and Golf Resort, Marriott Ixtapan de la Sal, and Hotel Rancho San Diego Grand Spa Resort.